Nutrition, Pack A Lunch, Packs A Punch!

-- Carbs: consume two cups-sized servings of carbs for men and 1.5 cups-sized servings for women.
+- Carbs: consume two servings of carbs for men and 1.5 cups for women.

 To promote recovery and keep muscle mass lean, one should increase their intake of lean proteins.
-A wide variety of fruits and vegetables can provide fiber, vitamins, and minerals.
+Various fruits and vegetables can provide fiber, vitamins, and minerals.
 Furthermore, healthy fats in one’s diet can reduce body fat while performing everyday activities.
 Be bold and open your palette to different cuisines.
 You’ll never know what you’ll discover.
-Lastly, it is important to eat in moderation.
+Lastly, it is essential to eat in moderation.
 Don’t overindulge.

 Pillar 3: Know Your Food Category

 |Whole grains (oats, quinoa, brown rice, whole wheat bread, etc.)||Leafy greens (spinach, kale, lettuce, etc.)||Chicken and turkey breast||Olive oil, avocado oil|

 |Nuts and seeds (almonds, chia, flax seeds, etc.)||peppers, and other low-carb vegetables||Legumes (beans, lentils, chickpeas, etc.)||Fatty fish (salmon, mackerel, sardines)||Pears, apples, figs|